 The COVID19 virus under a microscope

 The first case of COVID-19 in Iceland was diagnosed on February 28, 2020.
 The patient was an Icelandic man in his forties who had recently returned from a ski trip in the Andalo region of Northern Italy.
-He had returned home to Iceland on February 22.
+He had returned home to Iceland a week earlier.
 He developed symptoms and was quarantined at Landspitali hospital in Reykjavik.
 It was at this time the government officially declared an ‘Alert Phase.’
 The virus had arrived in Iceland.

 The Prime Minister of Iceland, Katrín Jakobsdóttir at a press conference.
 Image Credit: government.is